 Did you know that one in two Americans who live to be 85 will get Alzheimer’s disease or some form of dementia?
 That is correct, 1 in 2.
-After decades of research and errors in medical judgement about the causes of Alzheimer’s and pharmaceutical treatments which actually worsen dementia when stopped due to intolerable side effects, there is finally hope for preventing and reversing Alzheimer’s (dementia).
+After decades of research and errors in medical judgment about the causes of Alzheimer’s and pharmaceutical treatments that actually worsen dementia when stopped due to intolerable side effects, there is finally hope for preventing and reversing Alzheimer’s (dementia).

 This study has revolutionized how we view dementia, and what’s more, it has shown memory improvement in patients with Mild Cognitive Impairment (MCI), but also Alzheimer’s disease.